 They should do now.
 This was a quirk of the poll software and me allowing 3 votes per users but has now been patched.
 Part of me actually preferred the old way as it reported percentage of users voting for an option rather than percentage of votes received but I don’t have a way to change it back

 Who are you anyway?

 This site designed and maintained by Dave Thorp.
-Dave Thorp is a blogger, photographer, occasional YouTuber, graduate and father from Preston in Lancashire.
+Dave Thorp is a blogger, photographer, occasional YouTuber, photography graduate, marketing postgraduate student and father from Preston in Lancashire.